mrhavens/pidoc/README.md

 ### Build Image

-In the folder with the `Dockerfile`, we will be building our two containers.
+Go to the main folder.
+We will be using the `Dockerfile` to build our two containers.
 The first will be our build container that includes all the dependencies for compiling QEMU, and the other will be our app container for running QEMU.

 ```
 docker build -t pidoc .